jthmiller/eDNA-metabarcoding-intro/README.md

 # Metabarcoding algae from rbcl

+to do:
+[] add diat.barcode tree and reference database
+[] add qiime2 and tronko taxonomy assignment workflow [] add sample dataset for compare Susie/Jeff workflow

 ### methods comparison
 Pipeline for evaluating diversity, assigning taxonomy, and differential abundance testing of algae samples with rbcl amplicons (vers) with the diat.barcode reference database.
 Raw sequence data is processed to ASVs with DADA/Qiime2.
 Taxonomy assignments are compared between vsearch (Qiime2), command line BLAST, and Tronko (a recent phylogenetic approach to taxonomy assignment).
 The conda environment for the pipeline is [here](qiime2-env.yml)

 ## Duplicate the qiime conda environment
 ```